yojiwatanabe/coop_soundboard/README.md

 * Hotkeys:
 	* Use arrow keys to play sounds
 	* Use the spacebar to
+* Backing track:
+	* Play and stop playing a backing track
+	* Jam with a smooth jazz band

 **Planned Features:**
 * Play a backing track